buckjack2/QuizCards/README.md

 saving a set of e-Flashcards.
 2) QuizCardPlayer, a playback engine that can load a flashcard set and play it for the user.
 3) QuizCard, a simple class representing card data.
-We’ll walk through the code for the builder and the player, and have you make the QuizCard class

 ![](/Quiz%20card%20player.jpg)
 ![](/Quiz%20card%20builder.jpg)